Successful Modified Radical Mastectomy for Right Breast Carcinoma in a 66 Y.O. Woman

 PACE Hospitals

-PACE Hospitals' expert Oncology team successfully performed a total thyroidectomy surgery on a 60-year-old female patient who presented with shortness of breath, cough, chest heaviness, and mild neck pain for a month.
-The surgery was performed to prevent further complications, reduce the patient’s symptoms, and improve her overall quality of life.
+PACE Hospitals' expert Oncology team successfully performed a right breast modified radical mastectomy on a 66-year-old female patient who presented with a non-painful lump in her right breast.
+The surgery was performed to remove the lump in the right breast, effectively relieving the patient's symptoms and improving the overall quality of life.

 Chief complaints